alessandrobaldo/PredictionModelsInForexMarkets/README.md

 # Prediction Models in Forex Markets

 ## Structure of the code
-The main notebook is <strong>TimeSeriesConversion.ipynb</strong> where all the experiments referring to the test models were held.
+The main notebook is <strong>TimeSeriesConversion.ipynb</strong>.
 This module is divided in three main sections:
 - Overview of data
-- Deep Learning models
-- Machine Learning models
+- Deep Learning and Machine Learning models
 - Trading Strategy

 The notebook <strong>DatasetCreation.ipynb</strong> shows how data are generated starting from the raw csv files present in the folder "Data"